sanukag/ai-maintenance-assistant/docs/application-api.md

 ```

 Add `document_id`, `brand`, `machine`, `site` or `document_type` to restrict
 results.
+Metadata fields accept either one string or an array.
+A document may
+match any requested value within a category, while populated categories are
-Criteria are intersected, case-insensitively, with the current-manual
+intersected case-insensitively with each other and the current-manual boundary.
-boundary.
 Each result
 contains its normalised hybrid score, raw semantic and lexical diagnostic
 scores, contributing `retrieval_methods`, embedding model, safe document
 metadata, child chunk, larger `parent_context` and available source location.